-The desktop client automatically checks for available notifications automatically on a regular basis.
-Notifications are displayed in the Server Activity tab, and if you have Show Desktop Notifications. enabled (General tab) you'll also see a systray notification.
+The desktop client will display notifications from your ownCloud server that require manual interaction.
+It automatically checks for available notifications automatically on a regular basis.
+Notifications are displayed in the Server Activity tab.
+If you have enabled Settings > General Settings > Show Desktop Notifications you'll also see a systray notification.